 The Scripps Institution of Oceanography flask sampling project analyzes air samples to assess variations in the atmospheric oxygen content caused by exchanges of O_2 between the atmosphere and the Southern Ocean.
 The oceans tend to be a source of oxygen to the air in the spring and summer, and a sink for oxygen in the fall and winter.
 The spring emissions are mostly due to photosynthesis in the water, while the winter uptake is due to mixing processes, which bring oxygen depleted waters from depth up to the surface.
-These exchanges lead to variations in the oxygen content of the air above the water, and these changes are rapidly mixed around the latitude band by zonal winds.
+These exchanges lead to variations in the latitude band by zonal winds.
 Measurements of the seasonal variations in oxygen content at Palmer and other sites may be valuable for documenting changes in the biological productivity of the southern oceans over time.